na-webdev/quoteMachine/README.md

 # Quote Machine
-Generates random machine.
+Generates random quote for copying.
 It was made using HTML, CSS, React in JS.